engisalor/sketch-grammar-explorer/README.md

 **API credentials**

 Run `sgex.config.credentials()` to automate the creation of a `config.yml` file in the project directory.
 Follow the prompts to store an API key in plaintext or with the `keyring` package.
-The config file can also be created manually (see[config example](/config.yml)).
+The config file can also be created manually (see [config example](/config.yml)).

 Credentials consist of servers, usernames, and API keys.
 To add more servers, just modify `config.yml`.
 If a server doesn't require credentials, use any non-empty string, e.g., `'null'` for both `username` and `api_key`.
 If necessary, a keyring entry can be modified directly as shown below.